efjimm/Cellulator

 crxp65535

-Cell ranges represent all cells in the inclusive square area between two positions.
-Cell ranges can
+Cell ranges represent all cells in the inclusive rectangular area between two positions.
+They are

 only be used in builtin functions.
 They are defined as two cell references separated with a colon